 - Rotary Clubs across Townsville

 - Rotary Australia World Community Service

-Finally, a number of incredible individuals who raised money and donated to us.
+Plus, a number of incredible individuals who raised money and donated to us.
 You are our Althea Angels who keep our local families strong, connected and protected.
 Every dollar donated goes back into our services and makes a significant difference to the well-being of individuals, children and families in our community.
-Thank you.

 Paula La Rosa